DaramolaAdedeji/Full-Excel-Project-on-coffee-Orders/README.md

 📌 This metric is the foundation for all revenue-based analysis in the project.

-4. Data Standardization & Categorization
+4. Data Standardization & Categorization;

 Coffee Type Name Expansion

 Abbreviated coffee types were converted into full names using logical formulas, and stored in a new column.